Identifying the Causes of Nasal Allergies and Sinusitis

 Fungal Infection

-If you get a fungal infection, which is a very rear case, antibiotics won’t help your sinusitis.
-This type of infection can be treated in one of the following ways, with an antifungal medication, steroid medication, and even surgery depending on how severe the case is.
+If you get a fungal infection, which is a very rare case, antibiotics won’t help your sinusitis.
+This type of infection can be treated in one of the following ways, with an antifungal medication, steroid medication and even surgery depending on how severe the case is.

 What are the Types of Sinusitis?